Winfield company helps create parts for ventilators for COVID-19 patients

 WINFIELD, Kan.
-(KSNW)- As the demand for medical supplies continues to increase around the country, a Winfield company is helping create parts for live-saving devices.
+(KSNW) – As the demand for medical supplies continues to increase around the country, a Winfield company is helping create parts for life-saving devices.

-S and Y Industries creates the motherboards for ventilators that are needing in hospitals for COVID-19 patients.
+S and Y Industries creates the motherboards for ventilators that are needed in hospitals for COVID-19 patients.

 “The things that you see in computers, remote controls, that’s what we supply,” said John Foust with S and Y Industries.